 ‘Finally.
 Just because you’re resistant to heat doesn’t mean the rest of us enjoy being scalded every morning.’

 ‘I’ll fix it.’
 Fleur flicked her hair back over her shoulder.
-‘Now, I’ve been combing through all the records I have access to in Gringotts.
-Nott, Avery, the Lestranges, Dolohov, Macnair, Yaxley, and Travers are all on your list and have vaults, but there’s very little available to read, even with my curse-breaker status.’
+‘Now, I’ve been combing through all the records I have access to at Gringotts.
+Nott, Avery, the Lestranges, Dolohov, Macnair, Yaxley and Travers are all on your list and have vaults, but there’s very little available to read.’

 ‘They’re all pure of blood, powerful, and well-off,’ Harry said.
 ‘I believe Voldemort would’ve entrusted his horcruxes to those he thought were the most loyal and capable.
 If I were in the habit of giving pieces of my soul out, that’s what I’d do.’